oracle-livelabs/adb/adb-loki/install-loki/install-loki.md

 ## Introduction

-In this lab, you will install Grafana Loki on a compute instance in the same VCN as your ADB-D. Loki will receive log entries pushed from the database via UTL_HTTP.
+In this lab, you will install Grafana Loki on a compute instance in the same VCN as your Autonomous AI Database.
+Loki will receive log entries pushed from the database via UTL_HTTP.

 *Estimated Lab Time:* 15 minutes